 Cascade has at least 7 different hot springs.
 To find out where they are, stop by the new Idaho State Parks Visitors Center in Cascade (100 Kelly’s Parkway).
 They have a brochure that has a description and directions to all of the hot springs around Cascade.
 Some are right off the major highways, others you have to work for, and the further out you go, the more likely you’ll find solitude.
 Once you have your bearings, head up the Warm Lake Highway where a majority of the hot springs are located.

 The lake is a 5-minute walk from the cabins.
-Keep your eyes peeled for bear, moose, and all kinds of birds.
+Keep your eyes peeled for bears, moose, and all kinds of birds.
 If you want to get out on the lake, the Warm Lake Lodge has a number of stand-up paddleboards available, or for boat rentals, drive over the marina at the North Shore Lodge.

 Head down to the Warm Lake shoreline for that early morning glow as the fog rises off the lake.
-After a tasty breakfast at the Warm Lake Lodge, pack up and drive back to Cascade for a day under the sun on Idaho’s fourth largest lake.
+After a tasty breakfast at the Warm Lake Lodge, pack up and drive back to Cascade for a day under the sun on Idaho’s fourth-largest lake.

 Lake Cascade is a state park with over 500 acres and ample opportunity for boating, kayaking, or exploring the shoreline.
 I recommend starting out with some kayaks, which you can rent from the camp host at the Van Wyck campground.
 If you’d prefer a boat, you can rent one from Lake Cascade Sport and Marine.